 North Korea, which has been accused of hacking Sony Pictures over a controversial movie about leader Kim Jong-Un, also condemned the attacks on Charlie Hebdo.

-North Korean Foreign Minister Ri Su Yong sent a message of condolence in which he "reaffirmed the principled stand of the DPRK to oppose all sorts of terrorism," the state news agency KCNA said.
+North Korean Foreign Minister Ri Su Yong issued a message of condolence through the state news agency in which he “reaffirmed the principled stand of the DPRK to oppose all sorts of terrorism.”

 Cuba, which has also been accused by rights groups of suppressing freedom of speech, similarly paid respect.